-Moving from Column 1 to Column 2 of Table 5 reveals no evidence for this as the coefficient on Exposure does not move out to three decimals after the inclusion of storm surge bin fixed effects.
-Column 3 shows that this is not due to
+Moving from Column 1 to Column 2 of Table 6 reveals no evidence for this as the coefficient on Exposure does not move out to three decimals after the inclusion of storm surge bin fixed effects.
+Column 3 shows that this is not due to the inclusion of the west coast, which exhibits little storm surge risk due to its lack of hurricanes.
+Columns 4 and 5 further support the lack of partisan-based sorting into storm surge exposed properties as Pol.
+Conservative is not significantly related to either an indicator for or a continuous measure of storm surge exposure.
+These findings strongly support the idea that the partisan sorting we observe is due to differential beliefs about long-run SLR exposure risk.

-27 NOAA conducts a series of simulation exercises using past storm data for Atlantic hurricanes and tropical storms and conducts storm surge maps to highlight current flood risk for coastal areas.
+28 NOAA conducts a series of simulation exercises using past storm data for Atlantic hurricanes and tropical storms and creates storm surge maps to highlight current flood risk for coastal areas.
 In particular, they simulate 100,000 hypothetical storms.
 They then take the maximum possible height the water reaches at a given location across all simulations (and assuming the highest possible tide) and that is the feet of storm surge we use in our analysis.
 Many locations never experience any storm surge related flooding across all simulations, which we use for our extensive margin analysis.